 4. Unique Holiday Shopping

 Speaking of shops, Cape Cod has been named one of the country’s top places to visit during the holidays, and a quick stroll through any of the bustling downtown hubs will quickly show why.
-You’re sure to find a one-of-a-kind gift as you browse eclectic art galleries, charming bookstores, trendy boutiques, exquisite jewelers and charming stores both on and off the beaten path.
+You’re sure to find a one-of-a-kind gift as you browse eclectic art galleries, independent bookstores, trendy boutiques, exquisite jewelers and charming shops both on and off the beaten path.
+On Saturday, December 4, the Love Local Holiday Fest embodies the spirit of community, drawing together local artisans, artists, farmers and makers to sell their wares from 11 am to 5 pm at the Hyannis Village Green.

 5. “Elf: The Musical”

-Elf, the story of a human raised at the North Pole who returns to New York City to find his true identity, has become a touching yet hilarious holiday classic.
-Harwich Junior Theatre presents a musical version of the film throughout the month of December that’s sure to put a smile on your face.
+Elf, the story of a human raised at the North Pole who returns to New York City to find his true identity, has become a touching yet hilarious modern-day holiday classic.
+Cotuit Center for the Arts presents a musical version of the film throughout the holiday season that’s sure to put a smile on your face.

 7. Cozy Inns